-Snag the Follow Me Back e-book for $2.99.
-This week only!
+Snag the Follow Me Back e-book for $1.99.
+Limited time offer!

 Tessa Hart’s world feels very small.
 Confined to her bedroom with agoraphobia, her one escape is the online fandom for pop sensation Eric Thorn.
 When he tweets to his fans, it’s like he’s speaking directly to her…